alexyy802/Texus/examples/replit/readme.md

 # Replit
 Replit allows users to write code and build apps and websites using a browser.
 The site also has various collaborative features, including capability for real-time, multi-user editing with a live chat feed.
 It supports over 50 programming and markup languages, including Java, Python, and HTML, enabling users to build apps and websites.
-The site is integrated with GitHub, a code-hosting platform, providing a way to import and run projects from GitHub.Users can also import projects from Glitch, which provides a similar service to Replit.
+The site is integrated with GitHub, a code-hosting platform, providing a way to import and run projects from GitHub Users can also import projects from Glitch, which provides a similar service to Replit.

 # Installing
 Before installing Texus you are needed to uninstall forks such as `pycord, nextcord, etc.` or it will interfere with the library installation and usage